adam-ben-rhaiem/QR-Code-Scanner-App/README.md

-# 📱 QR Code Scanner App - Flutter
+# 📱 QR Code Scanner App

 A simple and efficient QR Code Scanner application built using Flutter.
 This app allows users to scan QR codes instantly using the device's camera and displays the content in real-time.